-Hello, this is Harold Bell (Hal).
+Hello, I'm Harold Bell (Hal).
 I operate Amateur

 Radio Station K4HB, which is located in Milledgeville, Georgia in the United States.
 My